 Inclusive education is defined as “recognition of the need to work towards ‘schools for all’ – institutions which include everybody, celebrate differences, support learning, and respond to individual needs” (United Nations Children’s Fund, 2011, p.
 3).
 When inclusive practices are introduced into a school system, usually teachers are trained and they are expected to make necessary changes in the teaching-learning process.
 However, teacher training itself cannot create an inclusive environment in the school.
 All relevant parties such as school administration, parents, and other social institutions should also play an active role.
-Therefore, it is important to understand how these different groups contribute to create an inclusive environment.
+Therefore, it is important to understand how these different groups contribute to creating an inclusive environment.

 Challenges in creating an inclusive environment

 One of the main challenges in introducing inclusive practices into an education system is the negative attitudes and/or misconceptions of teachers, school management, parents and society on issues such as disabilities.
 This is due to their lack of awareness of such issues.
-Research in different parts of the world has shown evidence of teachers’ (e.g. Alawadh, 2016) and parents’ (Scorgie, 2015) lack of awareness of learning difficulties such as dyslexia.
+Research in different parts of the world has shown evidence of teachers’ (Alawadh, 2016) and parents’ (Scorgie, 2015) lack of awareness of learning difficulties such as dyslexia.
 A recent study (Indrarathne, in press) has shown that English language teachers find it difficult to implement inclusive practices to accommodate learners with dyslexia at classroom level due to lack of support from their colleagues, parents and school management (or the education system).

-If educational changes are to be successfully implemented, there should be healthy and regular collaboration between professionals within the education system (Alur & Timmons, 2009).
+If educational changes are to be successfully implemented, there should be a healthy and regular collaboration between professionals within the education system (Alur & Timmons, 2009).
 For example, when inclusive practices are introduced into a school system to accommodate learners with learning difficulties, there need to be changes introduced to the assessments as well.
 However, in certain contexts, assessments are designed by external bodies and teachers have minimal influence on the decisions taken by those who design assessments.
 On such occasions, teachers are in a dilemma as changes that they introduce may have negative consequences on learners when it comes to assessments.

-Lack of resources: Lack of physical resources (e.g. sufficient classroom space, facilities for preparing learning aids), lack of awareness-raising programmes aimed at teachers, principals, parents and society at large, lack of specific teaching-learning materials/resources and lack of administrative support within the school system can also be challenging when creating an inclusive environment.
+Lack of physical resources (e.g. sufficient classroom space, facilities for preparing learning aids), lack of awareness-raising programmes aimed at teachers, principals, parents and society at large, lack of specific teaching-learning materials/resources and lack of administrative support within the school system can also be challenging when creating an inclusive environment.

 Ways to overcome challenges

 - Society – as social institutions need to fully participate in creating an inclusive environment, it is important to design ways and means to reach them.
 Awareness-raising programmes such as newspaper articles, leaflets, short TV/radio programmes, public talks and seminars would be useful in this context.
 At school level, events such as school visits and open days can be arranged.

 - Learners – it is also vital to make learners aware that some of their peers need special accommodations in the learning process.

-Agenda for creating an inclusive culture: The institution needs to identify the steps that need to be taken to create an inclusive environment and design a programme to realise it.
+Our institutions need to identify the steps to create an inclusive environment and design a programme to realise it.
 This needs to include a clear vision, short-term and long-term goals and ways to make changes sustainable.
-This should be designed in collaboration with all parties (i.e. teachers, administrators, students and parents) and should also be communicated to all parties concerned.
+We should design these in collaboration with all parties (i.e. teachers, administrators, students and parents) and communicate them to all parties concerned.

-Collaboration and communication: It is important to create an environment where all relevant parties within the school system (i.e. teachers, administrators, students and parents) engage in regular communication and collaborate in creating an inclusive environment.
+It is important to create an environment where all relevant parties within the school system (i.e. teachers, administrators, students and parents) engage in regular communication and collaborate in creating an inclusive environment.

-Alur, M., & Timmons, V. (Eds.).
+- Alur, M., & Timmons, V. (Eds.).
 (2009).
 Inclusive education across cultures: Crossing boundaries, sharing ideas.
 India: SAGE Publications India.

-Eleweke, C., & Rodda, M. (2002).
+- Eleweke, C., & Rodda, M. (2002).
 The challenge of enhancing inclusive education in developing countries.
 International Journal of Inclusive Education, 6(2), 113-126.

 - Indrarathne, B. (In press).
 Accommodating learners with dyslexia in ELT in Sri Lanka: teachers’ knowledge, attitudes and challenges.
 TESOL Quarterly.

-Scorgie, K. (2015).
+- Scorgie, K. (2015).
 Ambiguous belonging and the challenge of inclusion: parent perspectives on school membership.
 Emotional and Behavioural Difficulties, 20(1), 35-50.

-United Nations Children’s Fund (2011) The right of children with disabilities to education: a rights-based approach to inclusive education.
+- United Nations Children’s Fund (2011) The right of children with disabilities to education: a rights-based approach to inclusive education.
 Geneva, Switzerland: UNICEF Regional Office for Central and Eastern Europe and the Commonwealth of Independent States (CEECIS).